-Name at birth: Jerome SilbermanGene Wilder made his movie debut in 1967's Bonnie and Clyde (with Warren Beatty).
-He earned an Oscar nomination for his next movie, The Producers, his first collaboration with director Mel Brooks.
-In the 1970s, Wilder and Brooks made some of the most successful comedies of the era, including Young Frankenstein and Blazing Saddles.
-Wilder played the eccentric title character in Willy Wonka And The Chocolate Factory and co-starred with Richard Pryor in four comedies, including Silver Streak (1976) and Stir Crazy (1980).
-Wilder also wrote and directed several comedies, including Haunted Honeymoon (1986).
+Name at birth: Jerome SilbermanGene Wilder made his movie debut in 1967's Bonnie and Clyde (with Warren Beatty), and is today best known as the eccentric title character in Willy Wonka And The Chocolate Factory (1971).
+He earned an Oscar nomination for his second movie, 1968's The Producers, his first collaboration with director Mel Brooks.
+During the 1970s, Wilder and Brooks made some of the most successful comedies of the era, including Young Frankenstein and Blazing Saddles.
+Wilder then went on to co-star with Richard Pryor in four comedies, including the box office hits Silver Streak (1976) and Stir Crazy (1980).
+A long time audience favorite for Willy Wonka and Young Frankenstein, Wilder also wrote and directed several comedies, including Haunted Honeymoon (1986).
 In 1984 he married comedian Gilda Radner; she died of cancer in 1989.
 Wilder himself was treated for non-Hodgkin's lymphoma in 1999.
 His 2005 autobiography was titled Kiss Me Like a Stranger: My Search for Love and Art.

-Wilder graduated from the University of Iowa with a degree in Communication and Theatre Arts in 1955… Some sources list Wilder’s year of birth as 1935.
+Gene Wilder graduated from the University of Iowa with a degree in Communication and Theatre Arts in 1955… Some sources list Wilder’s year of birth as 1935.
 However, statements in his autobiography seem to confirm 1933 as the correct year.

-Copyright © 1998-2014 by Who2?, LLC.
+Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.